-Colton Long is a senior associate in Baker McKenzie's Employment and Compensation Group.
-Colton litigates employment, business, and executive compensation matters nationwide, with a particular focus on cases involving securities whistleblower allegations, non-complete and trade secret litigation, and executive compensation disputes.
+Colton Long is a senior associate in Baker McKenzie’s Employment and Compensation and North American Trade Secret Practice Groups.
+Colton regularly litigates and advises on employment and whistleblower matters, trade secret, and executive compensation disputes nationwide.
 Colton also regularly litigates and advises on matters under the Fair Labor Standards Act, the Family and Medical Leave Act, Title VII, and state and local equivalents.

-In addition to his wide-ranging litigation practice, Colton advises companies in a broad spectrum of employment-related matters involving mergers, acquisitions, and workforce restructurings, helping employers navigate the intricacies of state, federal and international laws governing such actions.
+In addition, Colton advises companies in a broad spectrum of employment-related matters involving mergers, acquisitions, and workforce restructurings, helping employers navigate the intricacies of state, federal and international laws governing such actions.

 Representative Legal Matters

 Full jury verdict in favor of Fortune 500 client on claims on breach of contract.

 Achieved favorable arbitration result on behalf of private investment firm in executive compensation matter with millions of dollars at stake.

 Favorable settlements reached on behalf of clients involving claims under the Fair Labor Standards Act, Title VII, the Family and Medical Leave Act, the ADA, the ADEA, and whistleblower laws.